Signatures of Enhanced Superconducting Properties in Niobium Cavities: Discussion

-These values are consistent with point contact tunneling spectroscopy (PCTS) studies by Groll \textit{et al.} on similarly treated cavity cutouts~\cite{Gro18}.
-The N-doped samples in those studies show more homogeneous $\Delta _0$ values and lower levels of $\Gamma/\Delta_0$ than those that come from EP cavities \cite{PCTSvsRF}.
-This gives one possible cause for the difference in gap values obtained from the fits shown in Fig.~\ref{fig:cond}; electropolished cavities contain localized defective regions that bring down the average superconducting gap.
-The lower level of pair-breaking observed in Fig.~\ref{fig:cond} for the N-doped cavity is likely due to the absence (or lower volume fraction) of proximity coupled nanohydrides and magnetic moments within the interface.
+The above experimental and theoretical observation that different impurity structures in Nb yield varying RF performance due to the level of scattering within the RF surface is consistent with point contact tunneling spectroscopy (PCTS) studies by Groll \textit{et al.} on similarly treated cavity cutouts~\cite{Gro18}.
+The N-doped samples in those studies show more homogeneous $\Delta _0$ values and lower levels of $\Gamma/\Delta_0$ than those which come from EP cavities \cite{PCTSvsRF}.
+The lower level of pair-breaking scattering processes observed in Fig.~\ref{fig:cond} for the N-doped cavity, as most obviously denoted by a higher coherence peak and zero-temperature value of $\sigma_2/\sigma_n$, is likely due to the absence (or lower volume fraction) of proximity coupled nanohydrides and magnetic moments within the interface.
 This is consistent with the fact that N-doped cavities do not exhibit the high field $Q$ drop caused by the proximity breakdown of hydrides at high fields \cite{Grass13, Rom13}.

-These observations imply that superconducting niobium which contains a minimal level of depairing processes in the RF layer exhibits both the anti-Q slope and the frequency dip.

-While a full microscopic model for the frequency dip has not yet been realized, there remain several candidates.
-One possibility is current redistribution which may cause an increase in the surface impedance \cite{Barra_SUST_2005}.
-Another alternative is that the phenomenon stems directly from MB theory \cite{Varmazis_PRB_1975}.
-Additionally, the AC susceptibility has been shown to exhibit similar phenomena near $T_c$ that lead to the paramagnetic Meissner effect \cite{KLostic_PRB_1996} or when considering anisotropic effects in the AC response of the Meissner state \cite{Kogan_PRB_2020}.

-Although we focus primarily on the ``dip" and ``standard" features, it is likely that the three other frequency features near $T_c$ follow some relationship with $\ell$, $\Gamma/\Delta_0$, and $\Delta _0$ as well.
-This will be a topic of future study.